petrsmid/newpecunia-bitcoin-exchange/Readme_BeforeDeploy.txt

 - remove Test servlet

 - setup bitcoind - set username, password, allowed listening addresses if in cluster
-  - generate pool of bitcoin addresses (ca 10000) and put them into the configuration - you can do it with BitcoinTest.generateAccounts()
+  - generate pool of bitcoin addresses (ca 10000) and put them into database - you can do it with BitcoinTest.generateAccounts()

 - when deploying to a cluster
 	- always use multi-node cluster implementation for LockProvider